 Kevin has to build an in-person and remote teaching plan because he will have to do both in the 2020–2021 school year.
 I (virtually) sat down with him to find out what a day will look like in his school this year.

-In a normal school day, Kevin and his colleagues saw five groups of students with 30–32 students each.
+The before times In a normal school day, Kevin and his colleagues saw five groups of students with 30–32 students each.
 Teachers got to their school early because they had to clean up the mouse droppings on their desks and in their classrooms.
 Then they checked the sticky traps the custodial staff gave them to dispose of any mice before the students arrived.
 Despite filing complaints of rodents to the principal, chancellor, and even 311, all they ever got were more sticky traps.

 Kevin’s school was always short on supplies.
 They did not have enough desks and chairs for all the students so some had to sit in beanbags.
 (He made a point of thoroughly checking the beanbags for droppings and mice as part of his morning routine.)
 The bathrooms were routinely without toilet paper, soap, and paper towels.
 The ventilation was (and remains) inadequate or non-existent, especially for Kevin’s classroom because he had an interior space with no windows and a failing HVAC system.